Santoshmohan30/Heart_disease_Prediction/README.md

 #Report
-#Objective: The goal was to predict whether a person has heart disease based on input data using a pre-trained machine learning model (model_bagg). italicised text
+#Objective: The goal was to predict whether a person has heart disease based on input data using a pre-trained machine learning model (model_bagg).

 #Steps Taken: